awps/zerowp-social-profiles/readme.txt

 Create links to profiles from 170+ social networks

+== Description ==

+### The easiest way to add social links to:
+* Add links to social networks in user profiles.
+* Display links to social networks in a widget, in general.
+* Display user cards in profile.
+* Display user info box on a single post type.
+You'll have to place this code somewhere: `do_action( 'zsp:author_info' );`
+* Display user info on author page.
+You'll have to place this code somewhere: `do_action( 'zsp:author_info' );`.

+### Some key features:
+Regarding the previous points here are some additional notes.
+1. Two advanced widgets: Author box and Networks list.
+1. Sortable links.
+You add the links to different social networks and you have the possibility to sort them using a drag-n-drop interface.
+1. Multiple styles: different shapes, colors, sizes, list style, etc.
+1. A large set of settings for user info boxes.
+1. More, more, more....
+You have to install it. ;)

 == Installation ==
 1. Upload the `zerowp-social-profiles` folder to the `/wp-content/plugins/` directory
 2. Activate the 'ZeroWP Social Profiles' plugin through the 'Plugins' menu in WordPress